apptainer/singularity-userdocs/build_env.rst

     $HOME/.singularity/cache/oci
     $HOME/.singularity/cache/oci-tmp

-If you want replace the full path where you want to cache, set ``SINGULARITY_CACHEDIR`` to the desired path.
+If you want to cache in a different directory, set ``SINGULARITY_CACHEDIR`` to the desired path.
-And by using the ``-E`` option, ``SINGULARITY_CACHEDIR`` will be passed along and be respected.
+By using the ``-E`` option with the ``sudo`` command, ``SINGULARITY_CACHEDIR`` will be passed along to root's environment and respected during the build.
-Remember that when you run commands as sudo this will use root’s home at ``/root`` and not your user’s home.
+Remember that when you run commands as root images will be cached in root’s home at ``/root`` and not your user’s home.

 -----------------
 Temporary Folders